projectsbyif/data-permissions-catalogue/content/patterns/one-time-access.md

     description: message sharing using a link that can only be opened once
 ---

-A person shares data with a third party through a means that only works once.
-This could be using a unique code or a unique link that someone can share using a method of their choice.
+Sharing access to data with a code.
+For example, a user shares a unique code with a car rental company that can only be used once, so the company can check their driving licence details.